-On our July visit many cars were already parked when we turned up.
-It seemed that, with the bigger attractions at Gt Yarmouth and Lowestoft still being closed, people were looking for something simpler, something closer to nature.
+We visited in July 2020.
+Many cars were already parked when we turned up.
+With the bigger attractions at Gt Yarmouth and Lowestoft still closed, people were looking for something simpler, something closer to nature.

-Maybe lockdown has reminded us that we don’t need to be constantly entertained, that sometimes we need to press the pause or stop button and return to our essential natures?
+Maybe lockdown reminded us that we don’t need to be constantly entertained.
+Sometimes we need to press the pause or stop button and return to our essential natures?
 Covehithe will do this for you.

 Once parked, walk down the lane where you’ll find a footpath about 20 yards before the church, off to the right.
 It will take you along a sandy path and through peaty reed beds and bracken before leading you neatly to a point where the cliff levels off and you can join the beach.